 Five Things To Consider

+Just look around.
+Everything that is happening today is fear-based and we’re all caught up in it!
 Most of us don’t have the patience to deal with those who disagree or “come for us” right now.
 It is not the time.
 In fact, over and over again I see and hear that it’s “cutting off time”.
-We are shredding our friends and family lists, dropping people mid-sentence and issuing warnings to the remainders that they best agree, tread lightly if they don’t, or they will be next!
+We are shredding our friends and family lists, dropping people mid-sentence, and issuing warnings to the remainders that they best agree, tread lightly if they don’t, or they will be next!